BIGJRA/BIGJRA.github.io/rejuv.md

     -   Close Combat

-You’ll be using Aelita’s team, so this one can be tough.
+You'll be using Aelita's team, so this one can be tough.
 I recommend starting with Cherrim and Starmie - these two are fast and strong and clean up most of his team easily.
 You can do it!

-Afterwards, you’ll get the *Cherrim Crest.* Tell Aelita you want to rest for a while once you’re ready.
+Afterwards, you'll get the *Cherrim Crest.* Tell Aelita you want to rest for a while once you're ready.
 Head outside the airship when you wake up!

 ## Zone Zero Pt.
 1